 Funding from players of People's Postcode Lottery will enable us to lead even more conservation activities, supporting volunteers to create, protect and improve green spaces to benefit nature and the local community.

-TCV was delighted to receive £400,000 in December 2017.
+TCV was delighted to receive £400,000 in December 2017 with a further contribution of £525,000 from their Postcode Green Trust in December 2018.
 This support will help us to deliver more lasting outcomes for the environment whilst enhancing local people’s health and wellbeing and sharing new skills and knowledge.

 TCV is delighted to be selected as Wates Group 2018-20 Charity of the Year.
 This is our first ever Charity of the Year Partnership with one of the largest construction, development and property services companies in the UK.